 In 2009 I was asked by AOL to launch Daily Finance in the UK.
 We launched in 2010.
 This was a bold experiment to run a website with no staff – entirely run by freelances from home.
 In its brief life I wrote 312,078 words on 522 posts.

-By 2011 AOL had realised it needed somebody in charge in the office and hired Tom Flack, who I had worked with at Insurance Times.
+By 2011 AOL had realised it needed somebody in charge in the office and hired Tom Flack, with whom I had worked at Insurance Times.
 I was then involved, with Tom, in merging Daily Finance with a sister financial website called Walletpop into the new AOL Money (new window).

-As the first full-time editor, Trisha Doyle, could not join ahead of the launch date in October 2011, I was launch editor, handing over to her a couple of weeks later.
+Because the first full-time editor, Trisha Doyle, could not join ahead of the launch date in October 2011, I acted as launch editor, handing over to her a couple of weeks later.

 After many years of working with The Guardian’s Society editor, David Brindle, I was approached to edit a housing supplement, published in April 2004.

 I drew up the editorial outline, commissioned freelances to write the articles (including writing some myself), researched pictures, edited the material and worked with The Guardian’s in-house production team to lay out the pages, giving print-ready pages a final proof-read.